evelynmitchell/modern-gan/README.md

 ### Code Quality 🧹

-This project uses poetry, venv and pre-commit hooks.
+This project uses uv and pre-commit hooks.

 Once on project set up run:
 ```